giellalt/giellalt.github.io/tools/TCA2_readme.md

 Two small support programs are included in the directory.
-One program divides a text into senteces.
+One program divides a text into sentences.
 This use punctuation and upper case letters to decide where to split.
 At the moment it does not recognize upper case letters in utf-8.
 The program will also divide sentences after the two characters ##.
 The second program is a program to number the <s> and <head> elements.
 See `job-pc.bat/job-linux.sh` how to run these programs.